 - Mounted Patrol and the Mobile Amateur Radio Corps have their own specialized training

 To qualify, you must be 21 years of age, have a high school diploma or GED, hold a valid driver's license, be a United States citizen and pass a background investigation.
 To learn more, please contact Sgt.
-Jennifer Johnson.
+Melissa Field.

 To apply to be a Special Deputy, please go to www.hennepin.jobs and click on Internships.
 You will find a description of the position and the application under Volunteer Special Deputy.